ldp-wg-aug21/trait_data_hunting/README.md

   - `traits-specific-fish.csv`
   - `traits-specific-herps.csv`

   Each of these datasets is accompanied by a metadata file generated in `01_specific-taxon.R` to describe each column, including both the common traits and the additional ones.
-These files are empty templates (for the time being!) stored in [data-clean/metadata/](https://github.com/ldp-wg-aug21/trait_data_hunting/tree/main/data-clean/metadata).
+These files are stored in [data-clean/metadata/](https://github.com/ldp-wg-aug21/trait_data_hunting/tree/main/data-clean/metadata).

   2. [02_generate_UUID.R](https://github.com/ldp-wg-aug21/trait_data_hunting/blob/main/scripts/merge-datasets/02_generate_UUID.R): Each species is then assigned a universally unique identifier (UUID).
 The trait-specific datasets are then overwritten with a version that includes the UUID.

-  3. [03_merge_all.R](https://github.com/ldp-wg-aug21/trait_data_hunting/blob/main/scripts/merge-datasets/03_merge_all.R): This script subsets the taxon-specific trait datasets to the three common traits described above, and then merges them together into one dataset: [traits-all.csv](https://github.com/ldp-wg-aug21/trait_data_hunting/blob/main/data-clean/traits-all.csv).
+  3. [03_merge_all.R](https://github.com/ldp-wg-aug21/trait_data_hunting/blob/main/scripts/merge-datasets/03_merge_all.R): This script subsets the taxon-specific trait datasets to the three common traits described above, and then merges them together into one species-level dataset: [traits-all.csv](https://github.com/ldp-wg-aug21/trait_data_hunting/blob/main/data-clean/traits-all.csv).